slsa-framework/slsa/docs/spec/v1.0-rc2/verification_summary.md

 ---
-title: SLSA Verification Summary Attestation (VSA)
+title: Verification Summary Attestation (VSA)
-description: SLSA v1.0 RC2 specification for a verification summary of artifacts by a trusted verifier entity.
+description: Specification for a verification summary of artifacts by a trusted verifier entity.
 layout: standard
 ---